 You'll likely spend several days in the hospital as your body heals.
 During that time, you'll learn skills necessary for maintaining and coping with your tracheostomy:

 - Caring for your tracheostomy tube.
-A nurse will teach you how to clean and change your tracheostomy tube to help prevent infection.
+A nurse will teach you how to clean and change your tracheostomy tube to help prevent infection and reduce the risk of complications.
 You'll continue to do this as long as you have a tracheostomy.

 - Speaking.
-In general, a tracheostomy prevents you from speaking because exhaled air goes out the tracheostomy opening rather than up through your voice box.
-However, there are devices and techniques for redirecting airflow enough to produce speech.
-Depending on the tube size and design, the diameter of your trachea, and the condition of your voice box, you may be able to use your voice with the tube in place.
-If necessary, you'll meet with a speech therapist or a nurse trained in tracheostomy care, who can suggest options for communicating and help you learn to use your voice again.
+Generally, a tracheostomy prevents speaking because exhaled air goes out the tracheostomy opening rather than up through your voice box.
+But there are devices and techniques for redirecting airflow enough to produce speech.
+Depending on the type of tube, width of your trachea and condition of your voice box, you may be able to speak with the tube in place.
+If necessary, a speech therapist or a nurse trained in tracheostomy care can suggest options for communicating and help you learn to use your voice again.

 - Eating.
-While you're healing, you'll receive nutrients through an intravenous (IV) line inserted into a vein in your body, a feeding tube that passes through your mouth or nose, or a tube inserted directly into your stomach.
+While you're healing, swallowing will be difficult.
+You'll receive nutrients through an intravenous (IV) line inserted into a vein in your body, a feeding tube that passes through your mouth or nose, or a tube inserted directly into your stomach.
 When you're ready to eat again, you may need to work with a speech therapist, who can help you regain the muscle strength and coordination needed for swallowing.

-- Coping with other effects.
-Your health care team will show you ways to cope with the other common effects of the tracheostomy.
-For instance, you may also learn to use a suction machine to help you clear secretions from your throat or airway.
+- Managing other effects.
+Your health care team will show you ways to care for other common effects related to having a tracheostomy.
+For example, you may learn to use a suction machine to help you clear secretions from your throat or airway.

 In most cases, a tracheostomy is temporary, providing an alternative breathing route until other medical issues are resolved.
-If a person needs to remain connected to a ventilator indefinitely, the tracheostomy is often the best permanent solution.
+If you need to remain connected to a ventilator indefinitely, the tracheostomy is often the best permanent solution.

 Your health care team will help you determine when it's appropriate to remove the tracheostomy tube.
-The hole may heal shut on its own, or it can be closed surgically.
+The hole may close and heal on its own, or it can be closed surgically.